Cheat Meals: How Occasional Indulgences Affect Longevity, Body, and Mind

 The Physical Perspective

-Cheat meals can provide the body with a temporary boost in caloric intake, which may be helpful when following a prolonged calorie deficit.
-Strategically timed, they can:
+Cheat meals can provide the body with a temporary caloric boost, which can help when following a prolonged calorie deficit.
+Benefits include:

 Restore glycogen levels, supporting energy for intense workouts.